kgao826/MSLicensesReporter/README.md

 For the permissions, we use a system-assigned identity for the logic app to allow it to view licenses in MS Graph.

 ## Creating the Logic App
-First we deploy an Azure Logic app in a chosen resource group.
-On the left hand sidepane make sure to go to **Identity** and turn on System Managed Identity.
-We will need to assigned permissions to this logic app so that it can read user licensing information.
+First, we deploy an Azure Logic app to a chosen resource group.
+On the left-hand sidepane, make sure to go to **Identity** and turn on System Managed Identity.
+We will need to assign permissions to this logic app so that it can read user licensing information.
 You will need to assign the permission of Microsoft Graph **Directory.Read.All**.
 This will allow the app to view everything associated with MSGraph.
-If you do not need to get the total users in the organisation then you can search for a more granular permission.
+If you do not need to get the total users in the organisation, then you can search for a more granular permission.

-Create a group and start with the HTTP request for getting MS Licenses.
+Create a group and start with the HTTP request to get MS Licenses.

 |HTTP| Value |
 |--|--|